Make sure to follow these taper tips to get you ready to run a strong race!

 Sometimes I really like to look back on my own posts from previous training cycles.
 I blogged about most of my training for the Baltimore Marathon in 2013 and the Raleigh Marathon earlier this year, along with several other races.
 I enjoy comparing how I was feeling/what I was running then to what I am doing now.
-I came across a post I wrote last year about my tips for tapering.
-I wrote this as I was preparing for a half-marathon (the Annapolis 1/2) but it was just 6 weeks after my full marathon so I was really trying to make sure I was recovered for the race.
-First I am going to share my post and then I am going to talk about why I am “revising” my taper tips.
+It’s interesting to see how even my tapering has changed a bit over the years.

-The countdown is on until the Annapolis Half!
-I have the urge to push hard this week but I know that is not a good idea.
-A perfect example of why tapering is important: I ran my best 5K (cut almost a whole minute off my previous time) after taking a full week off before the race.
-(I had an accident the weekend before involving a shower door falling on my foot, but it was better my the day of the race).
+I ran my best 5K (cut almost a whole minute off my previous time) after taking a full week off before the race.
+(The weekend the race I had an accident involving a shower door falling on my foot, but it was better by the day of the race).
 I ended up getting first female in that race!
 Now I don’t think its necessary to completely stop working out before a race, but tapering really does work!

 Here are some of my tips for tapering.
 However, what works for me may not work for you, and its important to find out what you need to do to have your best race.

 I try to pay attention to how much water I am drinking the week before a race.
 I also try to cut down on alcohol.
 It kind of depends on the distance of the race and the importance of the race to me.
-For example, before the Maryland half in 2012, I wasn’t running for a goal time, so I had a couple beers with dinner the night before.
+For example, before the Maryland Half in 2012, I wasn’t running for a goal time, so I had a couple beers with dinner the night before.
 (Carbo-loading, right?)
 But for my first full marathon, I didn’t drink any alcohol for a full 2 weeks before the race.
-For this race I am not totally cutting out alcohol, but limiting intake and making sure I drink enough water also.
-I probably won’t drink alcohol for about 3 days before the race.
+I also drink nuun along with regular water.

 Get Enough Sleep